facebook/lexical/docs/design.md

     if (prevRootElement !== null) {
       prevRootElement.removeEventListener('input', onInput)
     }
-    // If we have an editor element, listen to the "input" event if (rootElement !== null) {
+    // If we have an root element, listen to the "input" event if (rootElement !== null) {
       rootElement.addEventListener('input', onInput);
     }